In summer or winter these secret spots will impress you. With our local knowledge we’ve put together our top 4 for you to explore.

 Runs like this are what it’s all about. ☀️ .
 Absolutely STUNNING morning for an easy 4.5 trail miles up on Tregonning Hill with dad before I drive back to the Midlands later today. .
 South coast on one side, North coast on the other, and a clear view as far as the eye can see.
 Cornwall, I ❤️ you. . #TregonningHill #homesweethome #trailrunning #trailrunningviews #getoutdoors #instarunners #worldrunners #thisgirlcan #girlsthatrun #runnergirl #eattorun #runtoeat #runningfuel #sweatitout #getitdone #betterforit #womensrunning #healthyliving #ukrunchat

-The seals love this little cove away from everyone and very difficult for anyone but them to get to.
-Luckily for us we can still view them and the sweet pups from the cliffs above.
+The seals love this little cove, tucked away from everyone.
+Luckily for us we can still view them and their sweet pups from the cliffs above.
 Park at National Trust car park at Godrey Café and follow the road towards the lighthouse, enter the gate to the right and follow the path up the hill.

 Just a few miles from Porthleven, the cove takes its name from notorious smuggler John Carter aka ‘King of Prussia.’
 The little cove can be seen extensively in the film Summer in February with its big house overlooking.
 When you arrive you will see why it is the perfect location for a smuggling operation!
 In the summer it is a glorious place to swim as it is so sheltered.
 There is a free car park at the top of the hill and it is about a 10 minute walk.